Devi Mahatmya: History

+Hymns to goddesses are in the ancient Hindu epic Mahabharata, particularly in the later (100 to 300 CE) added Harivamsa section.
+Thomas Coburn states that the archaeological and textual evidence implies that the Goddess had become as much a part of the Hindu tradition as God by about the third or fourth century.

+C. Mackenzie Brown states that the Devi Mahatmyam is both a culmination of centuries of Indian ideas about the divine feminine, as well as a foundation for the literature and spirituality focused on the feminine transcendence in centuries that followed.

 Philosophy

-The Devi Mahatmya text is a devotional text, and its aim, states Thomas Coburn, is not to analyze divine forms or abstract ideas, but to praise.
-This it accomplishes with a philosophical foundation, wherein the female is the primordial creator; she is also the Tridevi as the secondary creator, the sustainer, and destroyer.
-She is presented, through a language of praise, as the one who dwells in all creatures, as the soul, as the power to know, the power to will and the power to act.
-She is consciousness of all living beings, she is intelligence, she is matter, and she is all that is form or emotion.
+The Devi Mahatmya is a devotional text, and Thomas Coburn states that its aim is not to analyze divine forms or abstract ideas, but to praise.
+It accomplishes this with a philosophical foundation, wherein the female is the primordial being; she is also the Tridevi as the creator, the sustainer, and destroyer.
+She is described in the text as the one who dwells in all creatures, as the soul, as the power to know, will and act.
+She is further described as the consciousness of all living beings, intelligence, matter, and all that is form or emotion.

 The text includes hymns to saguna (manifest, incarnated) form of the Goddess, as well as nirguna (unmanifest, abstract) form of her.
 The saguna hymns appear in chapters 1, 4 and 11 of the Devi Mahatmya, while chapter 5 praises the nirguna concept of Goddess.
-The saguna forms of her, asserts the text, are Mahakali (destroyer, desire principle of mother, Tamasic), Mahalakshmi (sustainer, evolution principle of mother, Sattvic) and Mahasaraswati (creator, Action principle of mother, Rajasic), which as a collective are called Tridevi.
-The nirguna concept (Avyakrita, transcendent) is also referred to as Maha-lakshmi.
+The saguna forms of her, asserts the text, are Mahakali (destroyer, desire principle of mother, Tamasika), Mahalakshmi (sustainer, evolution principle of mother, Trigunatmika and then Rajasika) and Mahasaraswati (creator, action principle of mother, Sattvika), which as a collective are called Tridevi.
+The Nirguna concept (Avyakta, transcendent) is also referred to as Mahalakshmi.
 This structure is not accidental, but embeds the Samkhya philosophy idea of three Gunas that is central in Hindu scriptures such as the Bhagavad Gita.

 The Samkhya philosophical premise asserts that all life and matter has all three co-existent innate tendencies or attributes (Guṇa), whose equilibrium or disequilibrium drives the nature of a living being or thing.
-Tamasic is darkness and destructiveness (represented as Kali in Devi Mahatmya), Sattvic is light and creative pursuit (Mahalakshmi), and Rajasic is dynamic energy qua energy without any intent of being creative or destructive (Mahasaraswati).
+Tamasic is darkness and destructiveness, Sattvic is light and creative pursuit, and Rajasic is dynamic energy qua energy without any intent of being creative or destructive.
 The unmanifest, in this philosophy, has all these three innate attributes and qualities, as potent principle within, as unrealized power, and this unrealized Goddess dwells in every individual, according to Devi Mahatmya.
 This acknowledgment of Samkhya dualistic foundation is then integrated into a monistic (non-dualistic, Advaita) spirituality in Devi Mahatmya, just like the Upanishads, the Bhagavad Gita, the Bhagavata Purana and other important texts of Hinduism.

 Contents

-The Devī Māhātmya consists of chapters 81-93 of the Mārkandeya Purana, one of the early Sanskrit Puranas, which is a set of stories being related by the sage Markandeya to Jaimini and his students (who are in the form of birds).
-The thirteen chapters of Devi Māhātmya are divided into three charitas or episodes.
-At the beginning of each episode a different presiding goddess is invoked, none of whom is mentioned in the text itself.